Market & comparison education

 Section 1

-Criteria for Reading comparison tables without turning it into a
+Criteria for Claim reading: comparison tables

 Section 2

-For "How to read comparison tables without turning it into a sales claim", the point is not to collect more wellness advice.
-During a before-skincare pause where comfort matters more than intensity, "How to read comparison tables without turning it into a sales claim" has one practical test: whether anything changes in behavior.
-A useful answer for "How to read comparison tables without turning it into a sales claim" helps the reader decide whether a comparison is fair enough to trust before it asks for an install.
-Try the smallest version first for "How to read comparison tables without turning it into a sales claim": keep the next.
+For "Claim reading: comparison tables", the point is not to collect more wellness advice.
+During a before-skincare pause where comfort matters more than intensity, "Claim reading: comparison tables" has one practical test: whether anything changes in behavior.
+A useful answer for "Claim reading: comparison tables" helps the reader decide whether a comparison is fair enough to trust before it asks for an install.
+Try the smallest version first for "Claim reading: comparison tables": keep the next session simple enough to do when energy is low.
+Then ask whether context notes around sleep, timing, and lighting would reduce friction for "Claim reading: comparison tables" or simply add another thing.

 Section 3